The University’s handling of the coronavirus

 - to carry out education components abroad only to the extent that these are deemed possible to conduct safely based on any travel restrictions and avoiding the spread of Covid-19, and while taking into consideration the receiving country’s and the host institution’s rules, regulations and recommendations.

-- to receive students from other countries for education at Lund University only to the extent possible while taking into consideration any travel restrictions and avoiding the spread of Covid-19, and the rules, regulations and recommendations of the students’ home countries.
+- to receive students from other countries for education at Lund University only to the extent possible while taking into consideration any travel restrictions.

 - that meetings, conferences or other gatherings are to be conducted digitally.
 In exceptional cases where physical gatherings must be held, the rules and recommendations of the Public Health Agency to reduce the spread of infection are to be observed.
 Physical meetings, conferences or other gatherings are never to be organised with more participants than necessary.
 This applies to all activities at the University, i.e. education, research, external engagement and administration.
 It applies to gatherings of the University’s employees and students as well as invited guests.

 - to only grant permission for domestic business trips which the line manager has deemed necessary and possible to undertake in a way that avoids spreading Covid-19.
 The Public Health Agency’s rules and recommendations are to be observed for such trips.

 - to only grant permission for business trips abroad which the line manager has deemed necessary and possible to undertake in a way that avoids spreading Covid-19 and take into consideration any travel restrictions.
 In cases where the Ministry for Foreign Affairs advises against personal travel, this advice is also to be observed for business trips abroad as far as this is deemed possible.